kkrishguptaa/notes/src/nightsandweekends/general-learnings/evaluating-startup-ideas.md

 ---
-description: 'source: startup school lectures'
+description: 'startup ideas are hard to come by, but evaluating them is even harder. this is a collection of resources that will help you evaluate your startup ideas.'
 ---

 # 🎯 evaluating startup ideas

+source: startup school lectures

 #### common ideation failures